NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

 We can make objects part of the language at a deeper level, as in Jsonnet, for better performance and/or better error messages.
-But if we can afford a user-level implementation, that is more flexible, and we don't deep magic to fix or extend the object system.
+But if we can afford a user-level implementation, that is more flexible, and then we don't need deep magic to fix or extend the object system.
+Maybe we can identify a few performance-critical primitives that are better interned in the implementation while leaving most of the system in userland: see below in unresolved questions.

 # Unresolved questions
 [unresolved]: #unresolved-questions

+## Missing Primitives for Performance

+Currently, we don't detect cycles, because of the performance issues: detecting cycles efficiently would basically require to have sets of objects as comparable by equality, but using `==` is quadratic (or worse, if `==` does deep comparisons, maybe non-terminating ones?), and there is no way to expose an "object ID" without exposing a side-effect in generating those IDs.

+Or maybe the effect can be hidden in some kind of monad from which you can only extract a deterministic output?

 ## Interaction with modules